DBOMproject/grafeas-dbom/README.md

 ## Getting help

-If you have any queries on insert-project-name, feel free to reach us on any of our [communication channels](https://github.com/DBOMproject/community/blob/master/COMMUNICATION.md)
+If you have any queries on grafeas-dbom, feel free to reach us on any of our [communication channels](https://github.com/DBOMproject/community/blob/master/COMMUNICATION.md)

 ## Getting involved